 Each week, the AESO compiles a report of all the planned transmission outages required by transmission facility owners (TFOs) for maintenance and switching activities.
 The AESO System Controller studies the operation of the Alberta Interconnected Electric System under various possible contingencies, and creates an operational plan that addresses contingency plans for the coming week, with a focus on maintaining reliable operation and minimizing any disruption to market participants.
 The following reports provide information for market participants on generator, transmission and load outages.

-This report helps coordinate outages between transmission facility owners (TFOs) by listing outage requests from TFOs starting 10 days in the future.
-The report includes outages of facilities operated at 240 kV or greater; or those facilities affecting the Saskatchewan or British Columbia interties, intertie transfer capability, multiple TFOs or generator interconnections to the AIES.
-It is updated on Wednesdays but may be updated at other times, if necessary, and each posting is time-stamped.
+This report helps coordinate outages between transmission facility owners (TFOs) and informs participants, generally, by listing outage requests from TFOs for the period 24 months beyond the current approved outages listing.
+It concerns significant transmission facilities as defined in ISO Rule 306.4.
+The report is updated on Wednesdays but may be updated at other times, if necessary, and each posting is time-stamped.
 The outages are posted for awareness, but have not necessarily been approved yet by the System Controller.

 This report sends notice of outage approvals to TFOs.
 It includes all transmission outages 69 kV or greater that have been approved by the System Controller for the following operating week (Saturday to Friday).
 The report is updated on Wednesdays but may be updated at other times, if necessary, and each posting is time-stamped.